opmuse/opmuse/README.md

 ------------

-You need *python 3.2*, *ffmpeg* (the executable), *ImageMagick* (convert and identify executables) and a Linux environment.
+You need *python 3.2*, *ffmpeg* (the executable), *ImageMagick* (convert and identify executables), *lessc* and a Linux environment.
 This has only been tested on Debian and Exherbo but most other Linux distros should do as well as other \*nix OSes.
 If you're on Windows you're on your own.